jamesmh/coravel/DocsV2/docs/Mailing/README.md

 [[toc]]

 You love configuring e-mails!

 Especially building an an e-mail friendly template that you can re-use throughout your app.
-Oh yah!
+Oh yah! (😒 _sarcasm..._)

 Sending email through your database is so easy to configure and use, right?
 And don't forget about storing e-mail templates **in your database**!
-So maintainable and easy to use!
+So maintainable and easy to use! (😒 _sarcasm again..._)

-Satire aside now - e-mails are not as easy as they should be.
+Sarcasm aside now - e-mails are not as easy as they should be.
 Luckily for you, Coravel solves this by offering:

 - Built-in e-mail friendly razor templates
 - Simple and flexible mailing API
-- Render your e-mails enabling easy e-mail visual testing
+- Render your e-mails for visual testing via ASP Controllers, etc.
 - Drivers supporting SMTP, e-mailing to a local log file or BYOM ("bring your own mailer") driver
 - Quick and simple configuration via `appsettings.json`
 - And more!